mbparker/electron-react-dotnet-starter/README.md

 # USAGE

-1. Fork this repository.
-2. Clone to your system.
+1. Clone to your system.
-3. Build the SLN file under the `app-api` directory.
+2. Build the VS solution file under the `app-api` directory.
-4. Run the `ElectronAppRebrander.csproj` compiled output binary.
+3. Run the `ElectronAppRebrander.csproj` compiled output binary.
 You will be prompted to provide the root directory you cloned to, and what you want the new app name to be.
 Thats it.

 You can then begin building your own app using this repo as a launch pad.